-The estimated payments and benefits provided upon each type of termination or upon a change in control are summarized in the Potential Payments Upon a Termination or Change in Control Table below as if the termination or change in control, as applicable, had occurred on December 31, 2011, and using the closing price of our Common Shares of \$74.37 on December 30, 2011, the last business day of calendar year 2011.
-In addition, because the estimated payments are calculated by assuming a termination on December 31, 2011, the pro-rata bonus amounts in the Potential Payments Upon a Termination or Change in Control Table below reflect an accrual for a full calendar year.
+The estimated payments and benefits provided upon each type of termination or upon a change in control are summarized in the Potential Payments Upon a Termination or Change in Control Table below as if the termination or change in control, as applicable, had occurred on December 31, 2012, and using the closing price of our common shares of \$81.26 on December 31, 2012.
+In addition, because the estimated payments are calculated by assuming a termination on December 31, 2012, the pro-rata bonus amounts in the Potential Payments Upon a Termination or Change in Control Table below reflect an accrual for a full calendar year.
 Actual amounts payable following a termination or change in control could differ from the amounts shown, perhaps significantly, and would depend on the particular facts and circumstances pertaining at the time.

-Under the Named Executive Officers' employment agreements as of December 31, 2011, during the term of employment and for the 12-month period following any termination of employment (or, for Mr. Currie, the 18-month period following the termination of employment), each executive is subject to non-competition and non-interference covenants; provided that for Mr. Kelly only, the non-competition covenant will extend beyond a termination without good reason or due to an employee non-renewal only to the extent that the Company elects to pay Mr. Kelly the Percent and Lump Sum Percent of salary (or prorated portion thereof for an extension for a period less than 12 months).
+Under the Named Executive Officers' employment agreements as of December 31, 2012, during the term of employment and for the 12-month period following any termination of employment (or, for Mr. Currie, the 18-month period following the termination of employment), each executive is subject to non-competition and non-interference covenants; provided that for Mr. Kelly only, the non-competition covenant will extend beyond a termination without good reason or due to an employee non-renewal only to the extent that the Company elects to pay Mr. Kelly the Percent and Lump Sum Percent of salary (or prorated portion thereof for an extension for a period less than 12 months).
 Generally, the non-competition covenant prevents the executive from engaging in activities competitive with our business or the business of our affiliates, and the non-interference covenant prevents the executive from soliciting or hiring our employees or those of our affiliates or service providers and from inducing any of our customers, suppliers, licensees, or other business relations or those of our affiliates, to cease doing business with, or reduce the amount of business conducted with, us or our affiliates, or in any other manner interfering with our relationship with such parties.
 The Named Executive Officers' employment agreements also contain standard confidentiality and assignment of inventions provisions as well as indemnification protection generally to the fullest extent permitted by Bermuda law, except in certain limited circumstances.